 How Long Will It Take For Me to Recover?

-Because of the extensive nature of the surgery, longer recovery times are required.
 Up to three or four weeks may be necessary to get back to normal activities.
 However, the results can be life and wardrobe-changing!

 Results are visible immediately, but final results of skin contraction and tightening can take up to three to four months.
 Surgical tubes may be needed for five to fourteen days, depending on the extent and location of the surgery.
 These help to drain any fluid, and patients may need to wear compression garments for a few weeks to facilitate faster healing.
 After surgery, patients are encouraged to walk as soon as they are able, although strenuous activities must be limited for about one month.